Pryodon/Webspider/README.md

 # Webspider — Cross-platform Python 3 edition

+NOTE: We also have our first generation [Web Spider Linux shell script](https://github.com/Pryodon/Web-Spider-Linux-shell-script).
+That script is not nearly as good as this python version.
+However, most of the documentation from the older script applies to this version as well.

 Webspider crawls websites and directory indexes, imports sitemap trees, checks media and other files, generates verified sitemaps, and retains persistent SQLite crawl history.
 It can resume interrupted work and conditionally recrawl